ispyhumanfly/girlmerry-cli/README.md

 # girlmerry-cli
 A command-line driven product page aggregator for the www.girlmerry.com website.
-Which can alternatively export results to JSON, XML and CSV file formats.
+You may alternatively export results to JSON, XML and CSV file formats.

 # Synopsis
 Put simply, the girlmerry-cli is a fast product page aggregator making it possible to not only export to common formats, but also,